Adapting to Climate Change

 The plan builds on the findings of the HEG report, A strategic approach for assessing and addressing the potential impacts of climate change on the historic environment of Wales, and the strategic actions identified in the Welsh Government’s climate change adaptation plan, Prosperity for All: A Climate Conscious Wales.

-Monitoring and Evaluation Framework
+Monitoring and Evaluation Framework and Interim Activity Reports

 The monitoring and evaluation framework will enable HEG and its stakeholders to understand, monitor and evaluate progress against the published SAP actions, and to identify gaps and priority areas that require further attention.
 The process will run in parallel with the monitoring and evaluation framework for the Welsh Government’s national adaptation plan, A Climate Conscious Wales, to ensure consistent reporting.